 Chris’s Training Link story is therefore inspiring – he continues to make a great impact on the lives of his learners, through his committed work and his own personal growth.
 “I like the openness of the place and I like interacting with people.
 I’m pleased to have found something to do with my life that’s satisfying.”
 Since this interview was conducted, Chris now manages Training Link’s Adult Literacy project, working with over 20 volunteer tutors and learners.

 Adult Literacy volunteer Colin Flower has been involved with Training Link for the past three years, and last year joined the Management Committee…

 Adult Literacy volunteer Colin Flower has been involved with Training Link for around nine years, and in 2011 joined the Management Committee after a discussion with Peter Lush.
 He is now a trustee.
-Colin is retired from his professional job, and now spends two days a week at Training Link, and the other three days a week at a charity shop in Camden Town, where he is works at the counter, pricing and managing donations.
+Colin is retired from his professional job, and when eh was a volunteer on the Adult Literacy project spent two days a week at Training Link, and the other three days a week at a charity shop in Camden Town, where he works at the counter, pricing and managing donations.

 Colin came to Training Link in 2011 when an advertisement in the Camden New Journal for an Adult Literacy Volunteer jumped out at him, while reading the paper.
 Although he has not had much experience with teaching, barring a brief stint teaching French in Sydney, Colin has a history working within the voluntary sector.

 Having previously run a charity in Cornwall, called ‘OHM’, Colin is well equipped with the skills and experience to make an effective and involved management committee member at Training Link.
 ‘OHM’ helped give legal and other advice.
 Colin assisted with raising finances to support these endeavours by promoting concerts.